learn-co-curriculum/cssi-2.7-loops/Readme.md

 var numbers = [0, 1, 2, 5, 9];
 for(var i = 0; i < numbers.length; i = i + 1;)
 {
-  numbers[i] = numbers[i] + 1;
+  numbers[i] = numbers[i] * 5;
 }
 ```
 In a for loop, our initialization, exit condition, and increment all happen in one line separated by a semicolon ;.

 Let’s walk through each part of this.
 + `for` is the keyword that we use to set up a loop
-+ Inside of the parentheses is where we set up the conditions of our loop
++ Inside of the parentheses is where we set up the conditions of our loop:
-+ We start off by declaring the starting conditions, or initialization
-+ We usually have a counter variable **i** set to 0.
-The first index in our array is 0 - so we want to set up our little machine to pull out each item in the array starting with the item at index 0.
-+ It’s convention to use the variable i because i is short for index - we are counting through the indices of the of the array
+  +   `var i = 0` - A counter variable **i** is set to 0.
+It’s convention to use the variable i because i is short for index
-+ We close this condition with a ; to indicate that we are done with these starting instructions for our machine and we’re ready to declare the exit condition
-+ In the next part of our for loop we set up the exit condition for our machine - it’s like saying this machine should keep going until this condition is true
-+ The condition here is that our variable i must be less than numbers.length.
+  + `i < numbers.length`- In the next part of the conditions, we set up the exit condition for our machine : our variable i must be less than numbers.length.
+If this is not met, the loop is exited.
-+ The last condition of the for loop are instructions for how to keep our machine moving.
+  + `i = i + 1`- The last condition of the for loop are instructions for how to keep our machine moving.
 Here we are saying - at the end of each iteration in the loop add one to var i.

++ Inside the curly brackets are instructions for what should happen to each element that we loop through
+  + `numbers[i] = numbers[i] * 5` - For each element, reassign that element a value that is five times greater.
 ##Practice
 Create a iteration.js doc.

+###Part 1, A Loop with  Numbers
 Try setting up a for loop with a numbers array -  print out each number, doubled.

 Wrap your loop in a function that accepts a numbers array instead of hardcoding one specific array into the function.
 Why would that be better?

 Set up a new numbers array and call your doubleNumbers array with your new array.
+###Part 2, A Loop with String Methods
 Create an array of your top 5 favorites movies.
 Now create a function called myFavorites().

 This function should